RobertoRoos/sawIntuitiveResearchKitWiki/MacBuild.md

 # Introduction

 This is totally experimental and not that useful.
 When building for Mac OS, one can use the dVRK stack with simulated arms (in kinematic mode) and potentially with the real arms with the ethernet interface (Local Link).
 The ethernet interface requires firmware version 7 or higher AND controllers with a physical a network interface.
 Even with the network interface, the Mac OS build is laking the current features:
  * ROS.
-The code will run but you will need to use something like the sawsSocketStreamer or sawOpenIGTKLink to communicate between programs
+The code will run but you will need to use something like the sawsSocketStreamer or sawOpenIGTKLink to communicate between programs instead of ROS
  * Potentiometer calibration and gravity compensation identification (calibration programs are using ROS)
  * `catkin build`

 # Requirements
- * Xcode compilers with command line tools
+ * Xcode
  * CMake, see www.cmake.org
  * A Fortran compiler.
 This one works: http://hpc.sourceforge.net/#fortran
  * Qt.
 You will need to create an account and download the free version

 # Build

 The current process is not automated.
 It might be possible to install the programs `wstool` and `catkin` since both are Python based but I didn't try.
 The build is performed in steps and each step requires to configure (CMake), build and install.
-I also favor "Unix Makefiles" but one could probably use Xcode projects.
+I prefer "Unix Makefiles" but one could probably use Xcode projects.

 ## Get the code